100615056/Resume-Template/README.md

 # Resume-Template

 HTML and CSS files with icons to create a resume template based on the Clean Template from Resume Genius (https://resumegenius.com/resume-templates/modern-templates#clean).
+Template is mobile and desktop freindly.